Wouldn’t life be better if your team were, well, just a little bit more productive?

 First, let’s look at what we mean when we’re thinking about how to increase team productivity.

 Team productivity is a measure of how much work the team can do, and still get a quality result.

 If you work in the North Pole, like Buddy the Elf, you can measure productivity easily, by the number of Etch-a-Sketches produced in a day.

-But in knowledge work environments, we don’t actually measure team productivity.
+But in knowledge work environments, we rarely measure team productivity.
 There isn’t an amount of widgets to be counted to see visually how productive we’ve been that day.

-Instead, productivity is a measure of how the team feels, and how you, as the team leader, feel about their output.
+If you don’t use those charts or that terminology, productivity becomes a measure of how the team feels, and how you, as the team leader, feel about their output.

 What do you need to be productive?